 But if you’re looking for a black card that you can actually apply for, there are some alternatives.
-They won’t carry the same weight socially, but their fees aren’t as astronomical, either.
+They won’t carry the same social weight, but their fees aren’t as astronomical, either.

 Here are some notable black credit cards:

-Mastercard Black Card: The annual fee is $495.
+Mastercard® Black Card: The annual fee is $495.
 You get 1 point per $1 on all purchases.
-You can redeem points for airfare at a value of 2 cents point, and for cash back at 1.5 cents per point.
-You’ll also get a $100 annual travel credit, a Priority Pass Select airport lounge membership worth $359 per year, and a $100 credit to cover the cost of applying for Global Entry.
+You can redeem points for airfare at a value of 2 cents per point, and for cash back at 1.5 cents per point.
+You’ll also get a $100 annual travel credit, 24/7 concierge to assist you with travel needs, and a $100 credit to cover the cost of applying for Global Entry.
 You need good credit or better.

-A black credit will always have a certain amount of mystique because of the secrecy and exclusivity of the Amex Centurion Card.
+A black credit will always have a certain amount of mystique because of the secrecy and exclusivity of the Centurion® Card from American Express.
 But you can’t just apply for the real thing, and most of us don’t spend enough to qualify, anyway.
 Plus, it doesn’t really matter what color your credit card is, as long as it offers good terms.
-So you’re probably better off with a regular rewards card like Chase Sapphire Preferred, Citi Double Cash or Capital One Venture.
-Some credit card companies, including Discover, also let you customize your card’s appearance.
+So you’re probably better off with a regular rewards card like Chase Sapphire Preferred® Card, Citi® Double Cash Card – 18 month BT offer or Capital One Venture Rewards Credit Card.
+Some credit card companies, including Wells Fargo, also let you customize your card’s appearance.
 So you can turn lots of credit cards into black cards if you want.